dart-archive/www.dartlang.org/src/site/articles/serialization/index.markdown

   Import the newly created file in your code.

 {% prettify dart %}
-import 'person.pb.dart'; // This is the file generated by `protoc`.
+import 'person.pb.dart'; // This is the file generated by protoc.
 {% endprettify %}
 </li>